dartmouth-dltg/local_contexts_projects/README.md

 `Hub Project Public` field is checked for that project.

 See the `samples` directory in the plugin for sample exports and screenshots.

+## Notes
+The Local Contexts API does not support authentication at this time so LC Hub data for private projects cannot be displayed in ArchivesSpace.
+Should the LC API support authentication, the proposed plan is to authenticate and display the private project data only in the ArchivesSpace staff view.

 ## Reports
 The plugin adds an additional report: Local Contexts List.
 The report generates a list of all